JoshuaKoh/async-werewolf/roles.md

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team, and are also the wolf counterpart to the [Village Executioner](#executioner).
 Once per game, you may pardon one player from being executed.
 The decision to pardon a player must be messaged to the Moderator before the day phase ends.
 You cannot pardon yourself.

-## Harlot
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** Yes

-You're a human who is on the side of the Wolf team.
-Each night, you may choose a player to distract.
-Because the targeted character is  occupied that night, they are blocked from performing a night action.
-The same player cannot be targeted two nights in a row.
-If the targeted player is a Pack Hunter, the pack makes no kill that night, but you'll be told that you blocked a teammate.
-If the targeted player is a member of the Wolf team, you'll block that player's ability, but you'll also be told that you blocked a teammate.

-At the start of the game, you won't know who your Wolf team allies are, and they won't know who you are, either.

 ## Lone Wolf
 * **TEAM:** Werewolf